 Should I buy a petrol or diesel generator in South Africa?

-For occasional load shedding (Stage 1–3, under 4 hours/day), a petrol generator is cheaper to buy and sufficient.
-For frequent or extended outages (Stage 4–6, farms, businesses), diesel is 30–40% more fuel-efficient, has longer service intervals, and is rated for continuous duty.
-Diesel generators are generally louder but more robust.
-Diesel fuel is also safer to store in larger quantities.
-For sizes above 8kVA, diesel is almost always the better choice.
+For occasional load shedding backup (under 4 hours per day), a petrol generator is cheaper to buy and easier to maintain.
+For frequent or extended use (Stage 4–6 load shedding, farms, construction), a diesel generator is significantly more fuel-efficient and has a longer service life.
+Diesel generators are rated for continuous duty; petrol generators are typically rated for standby use only.
+Diesel is also safer to store in larger quantities than petrol.

 Can I connect a generator to my house DB board myself in South Africa?